guardian/support-service-lambdas/handlers/braze-to-salesforce-file-upload/README.md

 ## How does it work?

-1. Braze writes a file to S3 bucket `braze-to-salesforce-file-upload` in `membership` AWS account
+1. Braze writes a zipped CSV file to S3 bucket `braze-to-salesforce-file-upload` in `membership` AWS account
 1. Lambda `braze-to-salesforce-file-upload` is triggered by an event message which contains the filenames
+1. Unzip to get raw CSV file
-1. Salesforce REST API uploads csv blob to Salesforce Documents
+1. Salesforce REST API uploads CSV to Salesforce Documents
 1. Delete the file from S3 bucket after successful upload to Salesforce

 ## How do we know when it fails?